-While small area FMRs (SAFMRs) do not apply to PBV projects, PHAs that operate a tenant-based program under SAFMRs may apply SAFMRs to all future PBV HAP contracts.
-If the PHA adopts this policy, it must apply to all future PBV projects and the PHA's entire jurisdiction.
-The PHA and owner may not subsequently choose to revert back to use of the FMRs once the SAFMRs have been adopted, even if the PHA subsequently changes its policy.
+While small area FMRs (SAFMRs) do not apply to PBV projects, PHAs that operate a tenant-based program under SAFMRs (either by HUD-designation or because COC requested HUD approval to use SAFMRs) may apply SAFMRs to all future PBV HAP contracts.
+If COC adopts this policy, it must apply to all future PBV projects and COC's entire jurisdiction.
+COC and owner may not subsequently choose to revert back to use of the FMRs once the SAFMRs have been adopted, even if COC subsequently changes its policy.

-Further, the PHA may apply SAFMRs to current PBV projects where the notice of owner selection was made on or before the effective date of PHA implementation, provided the owner is willing to mutually agree to doing so and the application is prospective.
-The PHA and owner may not subsequently choose to revert back to use of the FMRs once the SAFMRs have been adopted, even if the PHA subsequently changes its policy.
+Further, COC may apply SAFMRs to current PBV projects where the notice of owner selection was made on or before the effective dates of both the SAFMR designation and COC administrative plan policy, provided the owner is willing to mutually agree to doing so and the application is prospective.
+COC and owner may not subsequently choose to revert back to use of the FMRs once the SAFMRs have been adopted, even if COC subsequently changes its policy.
 If rents increase as a result of the use of SAFMRs, the rent increase may not be effective until the first anniversary of the HAP contract.

-The PHA will not apply SAFMRs to the PHA's PBV program.
+COC will not apply SAFMRs to COC's PBV program.